-Our security guards are on duty in the hospital 24-hours a day, seven days week.
-They are here to protect all our staff, patients and visitors and do regular patrols for all the buildings.
+Our security guards are on duty in the hospital 24 hours a day, seven days week.
+They are here to protect all our staff, patients and visitors and do regular patrols of all the buildings.
 Remember if you see anything out of the ordinary, ask a member of staff to contact security.
 Try not to bring valuable items to the hospital, as we cannot accept responsibility for the loss of or damage to any personal belongings.

 All parts of the hospital site are protected by a very sensitive fire alarm system.
 If you are on the ward when the fire alarm sounds continuously, please remain calm and follow the instructions from the nurse in charge.
 If you are elsewhere in the hospital, please remain where you are and follow the instructions from a member of staff.
 Do not return to the ward until the area is declared safe by the hospital fire team.

 Smoking is not allowed anywhere on GOSH property, which includes inside any of the buildings or areas nearby including entrances.
-Please do not smoke in our main entrance or near hospital buildings, as we will ask you to move elsewhere.
+Please do not smoke in our main entrance or near hospital buildings – we will ask you to move elsewhere.

 Ward information - visiting a patient at GOSH